koumba97/koum-ui/README.md

 # Koum UI ✨

 **Koum UI** is a personal, accessible UI components library built with **React** and **TypeScript**.
-Its purpose is to speed up development across my React projects by providing a reusable, consistent component base.
+Its purpose is to speed up development across React projects by providing a reusable, consistent component base.
 More components will be added progressively.

 ## ♿ Accessibility